-b) Existing engine model 2007-2009 utilizing FY17-18 funds; or 2007 and newer utilizing FY19 funds: Conversion kit must be certified or approved to achieve at least a 20% NOx reduction with no increase in PM from the applicable certified emission standards of the original engine.
+b) Existing engine model 2007-2009: Conversion kit must be certified or approved to achieve at least a 20% NOx reduction with no increase in PM from the applicable certified emission standards of the original engine.

 Current Engine Model Year (EMY) DOC +/- CCV DPF SCR Verified Idle Reduction, Tires, or Aero- dynamics Vehicle or Engine Replacement: EMY 2017+ (2012+ for Drayage) Vehicle or Engine Replacement: Electric Clean Alternative Fuel Conversion

-≤ 1994 No No No No No No No
+≤1994 No No No No No No No

 1995 - 2006 Yes Yes Yes Yes Yes Yes Yes

 2007 - 2009 No No Yes Yes No Yes Yes

 2010 - newer No No No No No No No

-Auxiliary Power Auxiliary Power Units and generators are not eligible on vehicles with EMY 2007 or newer.
+Auxiliary Power Units and generators are not eligible on vehicles with EMY 2007 or newer.

-Table 1a.
-Medium and Heavy-Duty Trucks, Transit Buses, and School Buses Funding Restrictions FY17-18 Funding
+Table 1.
+Medium and Heavy-Duty Trucks, Transit Buses, and School Buses Funding Restrictions